IntersectMBO/cardano-test-plans/userStoryInventoryChangHF.md

 - [ ] Enabler
 ### Title: Generate hash of the off-chain constitution
 ### User Story
-- As an Ada holder,
+- As an Ada holder,<br>
-I want to generate the hash of the off-chain text for a proposed Constitution So that the hash can be utilized in a governance action.
+I want to generate the hash of the off-chain text for a proposed Constitution<br>
+So that the hash can be utilized in a governance action.

 ### Functional requirements